Goals of the Cooperative Weed Management Area program include:

 - CWMA Program Fact Sheet

-- Summary of Minnesota Cooperative Weed Management Areas (pdf) (posted May 2014)
+- Summary of Minnesota Cooperative Weed Management Areas (pdf) (updated May 2021)

 - CWMA Practice Standard (613) (pdf) - This is the primary practice standard for the program.

 - BWSR Grant Profile: Cooperative Weed Management webpage

 - BWSR What's Working for Conservation, Invasive Species Control Running CWMA's

 Invasive species management efforts play a key role in maintaining the integrity of natural areas and conservation lands.
 This webpage lists key resources related to invasive species management in Minnesota as well as information about BWSR’s Cooperative Weed Management Area Program.
 The diagram below shows how partnerships in Minnesota play a key role in invasive species management.